wyhitcs/team-letsencrypt/draftv1.md

 ##### **Environment**

+The first subsection concerns about the environment in which the software runs.
+The binding time of OS support is at complile time while Python-version support is at run time.

 - OS support: Let’s encrypt supports multiple Unix-ish Operating Systems including Arch, Debian, FreeBSD and etc. Let’s Encrypt is able to automatically identify user’s OS and install a compatible version, or user can manually choose a version.

 - Python-version support: Let’s Encrypt Client currently can only run on Unix-ish OS with Python 2.6 or 2.7; Python 3.x will be supported after the Public Beta Launch.

 ##### **Client(GUI)**

+There are a number of features that users can change via Let’s Encrypt client GUI.
+All of them are binded at run time except UI/Command switch, User authority and Usage which are at compile time.

 - UI/Command switch: Let’s Encrypt supports [ncurses](https://en.wikipedia.org/wiki/Ncurses) (a programming library providing an API that allows the user to write text-based user interfaces) UI, or can be driven entirely from the command line.
 Users can choose between UI and command line.